onlyjazz/flask-docs/docs/apiflows.md

 When you hit the green Run Function button - you will see the results from the API call on the page.

-As we mentioned before, the patient (AKA Subject) will have already been screened to the study and have credentials;
-we'll be using the Subject credentials in this API flow.
+As we mentioned before, the patient (AKA Subject) will have already been screened to the study and have credentials; we'll be using the Subject credentials in this API flow.

-The following sequence will show how to authorize the subject, get his user id and study subject label and insert some data.
+The following sequence will show how to authorize the subject, get his user id an study subject label, and insert some data.

-1. **Authorization** - pass the credentials of the subject (email and password).
-You'll authorize the Subject after she logs in to your app with the credentials she set on her Welcome to Flask email.
+1. **Authorization** - pass in the credentials of the subject (email and password).
+You'll authorize the Subject after they logs in to your app with the credentials they set on their Welcome to Flask email.

-2. **Get User profile** - pass the JWT token and get the Subject ID and Subject label (and a bunch of other fields)
+2. **Get User profile** - pass the JWT token and get the Subject ID and Subject label (along with a number of other fields)

 3. **Get studies of subject** - pass the JWT token with the Subject ID and get the Study ID of the study where the Subject is enrolled

-4. **Create CRF and insert data** - pass the JWT token with Study ID, Subject ID and the CRF payload and voila - you've inserted data!
+4. **Create CRF and insert data** - pass the JWT token with Study ID, Subject ID, and the CRF payload and voila - you've inserted data!